loevlie/cp2k_helper/README.md

 # Contribute to cp2k helper

-If you have any ideas of features that would be nice to have in cp2k helper please reach out to me or submit a pull request!
+If you have any ideas for features that would be nice to have in cp2k_helper please reach out to me or submit a pull request!

 # Reporting Issues